jmbarnez/LoveProject/docs/PROJECT_DOCUMENTATION.md

 Automated contributors must:

-- Obey all relevant `AGENTS.md` instructions.
+- Follow the AI Agent Contribution Guide.
 - Plan work before editing and surface risks or ambiguities.
 - Validate builds or document why commands could not be executed.
 - Update documentation when behavior changes affect gameplay or workflows.